saichandra42/CSE560/readme.txt

 Code for the bonus task is in ublyft-ui and API folder Use python3 API/main.py to run the back end server.

-Use npm start inside ublyft-ui folder to start the UI server.
+Use npm install inside ublyft-ui to install all front end dependencies Use npm start inside ublyft-ui folder to start the UI server.
 All code is @https://github.com/saichandra42/CSE560